xeome/notes_old/_notes/Emulating cortex a72.md

 - Replace `LABEL=RASPIFIRM` with `/dev/vda1`

-- File should look something like this
+- The file should look something like this.

 ```sh
 # The root file system has fs_passno=1 as per fstab(5) for automatic fsck.